The Best Twice-Baked Potatoes Recipe

 Instructions

-• Preheat the oven to 400℉.
+• Preheat the oven to 400℉ (205℃).
 Scrub the potatoes well, dray, and pierce each potato several times with a fork.
-Brush each potato with the oil.
+Using 1 tablespoon olive oil, evenly coat the potatoes in olive oil.
 Place the prepared potatoes onto a baking sheet and bake until they are fork tender, about 40-45 minutes.

 4 russet potatoes on a baking sheet lined with foil.